 Next is a large area with the skeleton itself, with descriptive panels placed along the circumference of the display, which tell us Sue’s age at death (30 years), which bones are real and which are reconstructions (it’s 90% real), how the display has been updated to incorporate new information, and the evidence of wounds and disease.
 These panels also include bronze casts of some of Sue’s bones showing details of injuries and/or disease.
 There is also a broadcast narrative, with titles shown against the wall, with further descriptions of the areas covered, with lights highlighting areas of the skeleton as each is discussed.

 And right there is a large, multi-panel animation (with sound) which shows a T. rex hunting, a fight between a T. rex and a Triceratops, and a T. rex scavenging a dead dinosaur.
-(If you look carefully, you can see a small mammal scurrying from the lower left up to the carcass, and then running off as the dinosaur approaches.)
+(If you look carefully, you can see in the first part of each animation a small mammal in the lower left going about its daily routine — or getting out of the way as the dinosaur approaches.)

 Past that is a series of cases providing some context to Sue’s environment, including fossils of plants (and what appears to be an actual piece of wood), along with fossils of mammals (which weren’t very big at that point); fossils of other dinosaurs; and fossils of other reptiles, including a very complete soft-shelled turtle.